yellowbyte/analysis-of-anti-analysis/research/hiding_call_to_ptrace/hiding_call_to_ptrace.md

 Overall the last attempt did a good job hiding the call to ptrace, with its only drawback being the ease of identifying system call instruction.
 To build on top of our previous work, let's try to obfuscate the system call instruction, 'int 0x80', by making it not show up in the disassembly.
 This can be done through a technique call "Self-Modifying Code."

-Unlike fancy biology jargons that make no sense to a layman (xeroderma pigmentosum? anyone?), this technique is quite literal to its name: the binary's executable code will alter itself during runtime.
+Unlike fancy biology jargons that make no sense to a layman (xeroderma pigmentosum? anyone?), this technique is quite literal to its name: binary's executable code will alter itself during runtime.
 Basically, we can have the binary write in the system call instruction during runtime before executing it.
 This way, on disk, the system call instruction never existed.
 The system call instruction will only reveal itself during runtime when execution reaches a certain point.

 ```asm
 ...